“I wish that Moving Center will not only please people – it will immensely enrich their lives.”

 Incorporating readings, panel discussions and workshops, our annual Moving Center Literary Festival is for people with established interests in literature as well as people more typically left out of “intellectual” spheres.
 For example, the festival will include concerts of music by songwriters whose lyrics have literary merit and films on literary subjects with youth friendly appeal.

-Keying in on Central European writers, all events will be accompanied by simultaneous translations into German, Polish, Czech, Hungarian and English.
+Keying in on Central European writers.
 The festival will invite at least one prominent writer/singer from further abroad to participate.
-By having a "bigger name" internationally known artist on the program, attention will be brought to the efforts of up-and-coming voices too.
+By having a “bigger name” internationally known artist on the program, attention will be brought to the efforts of up-and-coming voices too.

 Each of the participating countries will be invited to present the work of a neglected writer, championed by a prominent writer chosen to assist in advocating them either through written prefaces or live presentations.
 A selection of work from these hitherto “lost voices” will be published in five languages (German, Polish, Czech, Hungarian and English) in time for distribution at the annual festivals.